traefik-tech-blog/k8s-gateway-api/post.md

 ## Status Resources to the Rescue

-The Service API specification heavily utilizes Status Resources to show issues with your configuration.
+The Service API specification makes heavy use of Status Resources to show issues with your configuration.

 Some can easily be reproduced when you use a wrong port on your Gateway or when you utilize a not yet implemented protocol which will be handled as an invalid value error: